dosbox-staging/dosbox-staging.github.io/content/downloads/linux/index.md

 ## Development snapshot builds

-You can always see what's cooking on the master branch :)
+You can always see what's cooking on the main branch :)

 These builds might be slow or unstable as they are designed with developers and testers in mind: [download instructions for snapshot builds](/downloads/devel/).